-FATF issued another document titled Jurisdictions under Increased Monitoring.
-Since the start of the COVID-19 pandemic, the FATF has provided some flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
-The following countries had their progress reviewed by the FATF since October 2022: Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Gibraltar, Haiti, Jamaica, Jordan, Mali, Morocco, Myanmar, Panama, Philippines, Senegal, South Sudan, Türkiye, UAE, and Uganda.
+Monitoring.
+The FATF has provided some flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
+The following countries had their progress reviewed by the FATF since February 2023: Albania, Barbados, Burkina Faso, Cayman Islands, Democratic Republic of Congo, Gibraltar, Jamaica, Jordan, Mali, Mozambique, Panama, Philippines, Senegal, South Africa, South Sudan, Türkiye, UAE, and Uganda.
 For these countries, updated statements are provided.
-The Democratic Republic of the Congo, Mozambique, and Tanzania chose to defer reporting; thus, the statements issued in October 2022 for that jurisdiction are included, but it may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
-Following the review, the FATF now also identifies Nigeria and South Africa.
-Morocco and Cambodia are no longer subject to increased monitoring.
+Haiti, Nigeria, Syria, Tanzania and Yemen chose to defer reporting; thus, the statements previously issued for those jurisdictions are included, but it may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
+Following the review, the FATF now also identifies Cameroon, Croatia and Vietnam.

-(6 March 2023)
+(4 July 2023)